 - marketing and advertising costs

-Once you know how much it will cost to get started, compare that with the funds you actually have.
+Once you know how much it will cost to get started, compare it with your actual funds.
 Then plan how you’ll make up any difference.
 (See section 9 below to learn how to find a partner or investors.)

-Running smart calculations to determine how much it will cost to run your business, will allow you to plan ahead and think about pricing.
+Running intelligent calculations to determine how much it will cost to run your business will allow you to plan and think about pricing.

 Setting Your Fees

-To create a smart and effective fee structure, you have to start by knowing how much it costs you to run your business (your operating costs).
+To create an innovative and effective fee structure, you have to start by knowing how much it costs you to run your business (your operating costs).

 But, your operating costs are only a starting point.
-It’s important to bake some profit into your fees as well.
-Otherwise, it will be difficult to sustain your business over time.
+It’s essential to bake some profit into your fees as well.
+Otherwise, it will be challenging to sustain your business over time.

-You may dream of owning your own brick and mortar agency – or maybe you fantasize about working from a home office or even traveling while you consult with clients around the world.
-Either way, in order for a consulting business to scale and grow, you must charge rates that support the style of business you choose to run.
+You may dream of owning your brick-and-mortar consulting agency – or maybe you fantasize about working from a home office or even traveling while you consult with clients around the world.
+Either way, for a consulting business to scale and grow, you must charge rates that support the style of business you choose to run.

-There are a number of different strategies you can employ to achieve this goal.
-This article by Andrea Coutu of Consulting Journal, will walk you through your options.
+There are several different strategies you can employ to achieve this goal.
+This article by Andrea Coutu of Consulting Journal will walk you through your options.